Loudoun County, Virginia: County Board of Supervisors

-Loudon County is one of the counties in Virginia that elects to cover their employees in the Virginia Mortgage Assistance Program (VMAP).
+Loudoun County is one of the counties in Virginia that elects to cover their employees in the Virginia Mortgage Assistance Program (VMAP).
 The program is designed to make housing more affordable for civil service workers in Virginia.

 Transportation

 Airports

-Loudoun County has two airports: Washington Dulles International and Leesburg Executive.
+Loudoun County has two airports: Dulles International and Leesburg Executive.

 Bus

-Loudoun County operates its own bus public transit system, known as Loudoun County Commuter Bus.
+Loudoun County operates its own bus public transit system, known as Loudoun County Transit.

 Rail

 The Silver Line of the Washington Metro provides service at the Dulles Airport, Loudoun Gateway, and Ashburn stations.